latticejs/lattice/packages/dag/README.md

 # @latticejs/dag

-This module will add a directed graph component based on d3.
+A directed graph component based on d3.

 ## Install